 A crucial and sometimes overlooked part of your financial plan is estate planning.
 The complexity of your estate plan will be reflective of your financial situation.
 A comprehensive estate plan considers strategies to maximize the current tax exemptions.
 For high net worth couples, especially second marriages with assets held in individual ownership, a potentially impactful tax-saving opportunity is available now, a spousal lifetime access trust (SLAT).

 A SLAT is an irrevocable trust that allows you to transfer assets from your taxable estate for estate tax planning purposes.
-The current historically high federal lifetime gift exemption of $12.92 million per individual (2023) is slated to decrease with the expiration of the TCJA provision, if not even sooner.
-By 2025 the limit will be reduced to $5 million, inflation-adjusted.
+The current historically high federal lifetime gift exemption of $13.61 million per individual (2024) is slated to decrease with the expiration of the TCJA provision, if not even sooner.
 Given the lifetime exemption is expected to decrease, now is the time to take advantage of the higher federal lifetime gift exemption.
 A comprehensive estate plan starts with the basics, wills, POAs, medical directives, etc. We consider your estate plan to be one of the top items to tackle on our list of ‘5 Must-Do Moves to Protect Your Family & Finances’.
 As your wealth, wishes, and complexity increase, trusts will likely play an integral role in your estate plan.

 A spousal lifetime access trust (SLAT) is not the only trust that solves taxation woes in estate planning.
 For instance, a marital trust is also designed to minimize estate taxes, but it funded at the first spouse’s death.
 The estate taxes are essentially postponed until the second spouse’s death by using the marital deduction.
 However, a SLAT is funded and accessible much earlier as the gift to fund the trust takes place while both spouses are living.
 As the funding spouse, you can begin to see the impact while you are still around.